cwjohan/markdown-to-html/README.md

 ##Options for markdown and markdownb

 `--flavor <type>` -- Format as type 'gfm' (default) or just plain 'markdown'.
 May be abbreviated `-f`.
+Note that for the `github-markdown` utility or the `GithubMarkdown` class it is the 'markdown' flavor that gives you something resembling the README.md format on Github.
+Whereas, the 'gfm' flavor gives you something resembling the the format of comments and issues on Github.
+This is due to how the Github Markdown API works.
+On the other hand, for the `markdown` utility or the `Markdown` class it is virtually the opposite.
+For example, fenced code blocks don't work when using the `markdown` utility or the `Markdown` class with the `--flavor markdown` option.
+This is due to how the `marked` markdown parser works.

 `--highlight` -- Highlight code blocks with style info.
 Highlight has no effect in github-markdown.
 May be abbreviated `-h`.
 Defaults to `false`.